Overview

 5-B.1 Financial sustainability of the Biodiversity offsets

-👉🏾 To ensure that the Biodiversity Offset strategy is financially sustainable, and that the landowners
+To ensure that the Biodiversity Offset strategy is financially sustainable, and that the landowners are compensated for the opportunity costs of alternative development on their lands

 We, the panelists would like to get better insights into the near-term and long-term plans of Papua LNG for avoiding and minimizing the impacts of the project on biodiversity and ecosystem services and the proposed offset strategies, including reforestation and biodiversity conservation.
 The effort should be to prevent, to the extent possible, impacts and only offset those that are unavoidable.
 These strategies must be financially sustainable and repay the landowners for the opportunity costs of alternative development on their lands, which has not yet been successfully accomplished in PNG.
 The timely development and testing of these strategies are therefore of high importance.